defnico/defnico.github.io/index.md

 #### Selected Projects
 **Co-founder & Head of Product/Design (2020–2022)** – [Inked Sports](https://www.kingtide.com/case-studies/inkedsports)
 - Built a SaaS platform connecting college athletes with brands in the new era of Name, Image, and Likeness (NIL)
-- Mentioned in _Sports Illustrated_ ahead of the product's launch ([article link](https://www.si.com/college/2021/04/22/ncaa-athletes-profit-nil-marketplace-july-1))
+- See Inked Sports get mentioned in _Sports Illustrated_ ahead of the product's launch ([article](https://www.si.com/college/2021/04/22/ncaa-athletes-profit-nil-marketplace-july-1))

 **Creator and first TA of ITP 483 (2020)** – [Communication for Software Engineers](https://web-app.usc.edu/soc/syllabus/20233/32088.pdf)
-- Created the first Viterbi elective that helps CS students improve their technical communication and interview skills
+- Created the first engineering elective that helps CS students improve their technical communication and interview skills

 #### Outside of Work
 - Middle distance running - 4:34 mile (2025 season best)